grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 ## Arrays

-Array values are constructed by a sequence of comma-separated values surrounded by square brackets `[]`:
+You construct arrays with a sequence of comma-separated values surrounded by square brackets `[]`:

 ```river
 [0, 1, 2, 3]